Study smarter with Fiveable

 • Non-linear progression means groups often cycle back to earlier stages when new members join or significant changes occur

-• Practitioner application involves assessing which stage a group occupies to select appropriate facilitation strategies
+• Practitioner application involves assessing which stage a group currently occupies so you can select the right facilitation strategies

 Early Development: Building the Foundation

-The initial stages focus on orientation and identity formation—members are figuring out who they are as individuals within this new collective and what the group means to them.
+The initial stages focus on orientation and identity formation.
+Members are figuring out who they are within this new collective and what the group means to them.

 Forming